alikureishy/DRL-Continuous-Control/README.md

 ### Running 100-episode averages

 This is a clean and smooth curve that agrees with the Average scores graph above.
-Agents rapidly learn how to score points, and cross the mean score of 30 around the 35th episode itself, after which point the mean rises as far as 37.665 around episode 50.
-So, the 30 average in 106 episodes is accurate.
+Based on the above graph, the agents rapidly learn how to score points, and cross an average score of 30 around the 35th episode, after which point the mean rises as far as 37.665 around episode 50.
+So, using those numbers, it is not hard to see that the centennial (averaged over 100-episodes) score of 30+ in 106 episodes is indeed accurate.

 ![100-Episode Averages][Centennial-Averages]